calibreapp/react-live-chat-loader/README.md

 For a list of options, refer to [Facebook Customer Chat Plugin documentation](https://developers.facebook.com/docs/messenger-platform/discovery/customer-chat-plugin#customization).

-:warning: **Please note**: Facebook Messenger will not load on localhost and you will need to configure your domain through the setup wizard in Facebook for it to load correctly.
+> ⚠️ **Please note**: Facebook Messenger will not load on localhost and you will need to configure your domain through the setup wizard in Facebook for it to load correctly.

 </details>